Glossary of Financial Aid Terms

 Master Promissory Note (MPN)

-A legal and binding contract that contains the loan's terms and conditions, including the borrower's responsibilities for repaying the loan.
+A legally binding contract that contains the loan's terms and conditions, including the borrower's responsibilities for repaying the loan.

 Monthly Payment